Tag: Cloud Pieces

 • The Secret Language of the Child’s Mind

-As a child, my world was a symphony of sounds and melodies that swirled around me in a whirlwind of wonder.
-I’d hum along to familiar tunes, losing myself in the rhythms and beats.
+As a child, I’d hum along to familiar tunes, losing myself in the rhythms and beats.
 I let the music take me to places beyond reality, stimulating my already wild imagination.
-During these innocent times, I’d often…
+During these innocent times, I’d often mutter senseless, totally absurd rhymes in place of the regular lyrics.
+I’d create my own whimsical world of…

 • The Deepest Cuts of My Writing